bytedance/android-inline-hook/doc/manual.md

 # Introduction

 shadowhook is an inline hook library for Android apps.
-We build it from the perspective of an app developer.

 # Features